Vitamin C and Iron: Can You Take Them Together?

 The science behind it

 Iron absorption mainly occurs in the duodenum and upper small intestine.
-Non-heme iron in food is often present as ferric iron, which is less soluble at the pH of the small intestine.
-Vitamin c acts as a reducing agent, converting ferric iron to ferrous iron, the form transported more efficiently across the intestinal brush border.
-It also forms a chelate with iron that remains soluble and resists inhibition by phytates and tannins.
+Non-heme iron in food is often present as ferric iron, which is poorly soluble at the pH of the small intestine.
+Vitamin c acts as a reducing agent, converting ferric iron to ferrous iron, the form taken up more efficiently across the intestinal lining.
+It also forms a soluble complex with iron that resists inhibition by phytates and tannins.

-More recently, Li and colleagues published a randomized clinical trial in 2020 in JAMA Network Open comparing oral iron alone versus oral iron plus vitamin c in adults with iron deficiency anemia.
-Hemoglobin and ferritin outcomes were similar between groups, suggesting that routine vitamin c supplementation may not always add measurable benefit in tablet-based treatment.
-This does not erase the underlying mechanism; it simply means the real-world benefit may vary by diet, baseline deficiency, and how iron is taken.
+The clearest test of whether this matters for treatment comes from a randomized clinical trial by Li and colleagues (JAMA Network Open, 2020; n=440) that compared oral iron alone versus oral iron plus vitamin c in adults with iron deficiency anemia.
+Hemoglobin and ferritin outcomes were similar between groups, suggesting that routine vitamin c supplementation may not add measurable benefit in tablet-based treatment.
+This does not erase the underlying mechanism; it means the real-world benefit varies by diet, baseline deficiency, and how iron is taken.

-Overall, the evidence supports a true absorption interaction: vitamin c can enhance non-heme iron uptake, but the size of the benefit depends on context.
+Overall, the evidence supports a real but context-dependent absorption interaction: vitamin c can enhance non-heme iron uptake, but the everyday benefit is usually modest.

 Frequently Asked Questions